mdkamran-stack/Devops_interview-question-asked_2025/Question_asked_me_on interview.md

 ## how is your application is connected in frontend in your cluster

 In Kubernetes, my frontend connects to the backend through a Service or Ingress.
 The Service exposes the backend pods, and Ingress (or LoadBalancer) provides external access with DNS so frontend can reach it reliably.

+## authentication and autherization who will manage application or loadbalancer ?

+Authentication and authorization are mainly handled by the application or an identity provider (like IAM, Okta, Keycloak).
+Load balancers can help with SSL termination or simple auth, but detailed access control is managed at the app level.